freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-palindrome-checker-project/palindrome-checker.md

 assert(resultEl.innerText.trim().match(/^not a palindrome is not a palindrome/i));
 ```

-When the `#text-input` element contains the text `No one made killer apparel like Dame Noon` and the `#check-btn` element is clicked, the `#result` element should contain the text `No one made killer apparel like Dame Noon`.
+When the `#text-input` element contains the text `No one made killer apparel like Dame Noon` and the `#check-btn` element is clicked, the `#result` element should contain the text `No one made killer apparel like Dame Noon is a palindrome`.

 ```js
 const inputEl = document.getElementById('text-input');